 MEET THE TEAM

-County Durham Engineering and Manufacturing Network (CDEMN) is run by a Board of Directors made up of engineering, manufacturing and business experts who between them have over 300 years’ experience.
+The Engineering and Manufacturing Network is managed by a board of directors made up of engineering, manufacturing and business experts who each have decades of invaluable experience.

-The day to day growth of the organisation falls under the remit of Director of Operations Ben Gilhespy, who is tasked with raising the profile of CDEMN and growing its membership base.
+The day to day growth of the organisation falls under the remit of Director of Operations Ben Gilhespy, who is tasked with raising the profile of EMN and growing its membership base.

 Read about the team’s individual successes and experience below…